aayusachdev/block-parties-app/README.md

 - Jest
 - React Testing Library

 I haven't used any component library in this project, and decided to write custom CSS for the required components along with media-queries to make the application mobile-first in true sense.
 React along with JavaScript provides a good setup for creating Single Page application (SPA) like these, hence I went ahead with this combination.
 The other option I had was Angular with TypeScript as well.
-Creating a PWA from a react application is also a simple process, and could be added to this application as an addon feature.
+Creating a PWA from a react application is also a simple process, and could be added to this application as an add-on feature.

 Using Jest with React Testing library was a natural choice to write robust, clean tests for each component.

 # Application Structure

 I've followed a modular based approach while structuring this application.
 Although our application is pretty small, this approach scales well in extending an application codebase, hence I decided to use it.
-Here, all the individual components are in separate folders with index.js file along with a <filename>.test.js test file.
+Here, all the individual components are in separate folders with `index.js` file along with a `<filename>.test.js` test file.
 This makes it easy for the reviewer to understand the tests and also go through the code implementation without jumping into other folders.

-All the components have their separate stylesheets inside /styles folder while helps in preserving CSS namespace, I followed a BEM based naming for CSS classes as well.
-The app.css file is the one for parent component.
+All the components have their separate stylesheets inside `/styles` folder while helps in preserving CSS namespace, I followed a BEM based naming for CSS classes as well.
+The `app.css` file is the one for parent component.

 # How to run